firesidefiction/firesidefiction.github.io/_posts/issues/FQ-2018-04-OCT/0001-masthead.md

 The muckraker your momma warned you about.

-_Fireside_ is typeset in Museo Slab and Museo Sans in print and on screen.
+_Fireside_ is typeset in abril text and Museo Sans in print and on screen.
 Both type families were designed by Jos Buivenga for the exljbris Font Foundry.

 _Fireside_ is published weekly on firesidefiction.com
 and four times a year in print from Brooklyn, NYC.